spherity/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 # 2	Motivation

-The EWC LSP handles a variety of credentials that are exchanged between different types of organisations.
-The goal of this RFC is to provide a standard protocol for issuing and presenting Organisational Credentials.
+The goal of this document is to provide a standard protocol for issuing and presenting Organisational Credentials.
 Depending on the use case, organisations need certain information about their business partners, such as authorised signatories, tax numbers or ultimate beneficial owners.
 This data needs to be validated and kept up to date.
 To simplify the management of this master data, we propose the use of Organisational Credentials, for example issued by an Attestation Provider asserting data from an authentic source such as the relevant commercial register.